WajihaKh/reading-notes/102-code-class3.md

 ### What is Version control? ###

 *Version control is a system that lets you visit multiple files through changes.
-It helps keep track of modifications and helps compare changes.*
+It helps keep track of modifications and allows people to work together through changes.*

+### What is cloning in Git?

+*Cloning in git allows you to create a copy of a file with the git directory inside of it.*